cairo-book/cairo-book/src/ch12-00-introduction-to-starknet-smart-contracts.md

 Scarb facilitates smart contract development for Starknet.
 To enable this feature, you'll need to make some configurations in your _Scarb.toml_ file (see [Installation](./ch01-01-installation.md) for how to install Scarb).

 First, add the `starknet` dependency to your _Scarb.toml_ file.
-Next, specify the compiler output by adding a `[[target.starknet-contract]]` section to enable the creation of the SIERRA contract class.
-If you omit to specify the target, compilation will work but Scarb will generate a SIERRA file that is not deployable on the Starknet network.
+Next, enable the Starknet contract compilation of the package by adding a `[[target.starknet-contract]]` section.
+By default, specifying this target will build a Sierra Contract Class file, which can be deployed on Starknet.
+If you omit to specify the target, your package will compile but will not produce an output that you can use with Starknet.

 Below is the minimal _Scarb.toml_ file required to compile a crate containing Starknet contracts: